kevin-klein/AutArch/README.md

 $ make
 ```

 AutArch was tested with PyTorch 2.4.1.
-Other compatible versions may worka s well.
+Other compatible versions may work as well.
 For the best performance a GPU is highly recommended.
-Depending on the available memory some functionality related to ML models might be reduced.
-AutArch can be run without any ML models.
-In this case, all annotations have to be added manually but all existing data can be edited and viewed without the automated support.

 To install Torch (depending on your system, please consult the [torch installation guide](https://pytorch.org/get-started/locally/)):